chrissearle/www_cso/posts/2019/01/21-ios-vpn-autoconnect-except-at-home.md

 title: iOS VPN autoconnect except at home
 date: 2019-01-21 18:19 +0100
 tags: ios, vpn, networking
+intro: How can I get my iPhone to always connect to my VPN except when at home?
 ---

 I was recently looking for a solution to the following question: